ragha1992/DADA_comp/README.md

 🚩 News (2025.01) DADA has been accepted by ICLR 2025.

 <img src="figures/Fig1.jpg">

+## Note

+The pre-training component of DADA is protected by intellectual property rights and is intended for commercial applications.
+As such, we are unable to disclose or release the code associated with the pre-training process.

 ## Requirements
 We run our project under Python 3.8.
 You can install the dependencies with the following command: